ravikp7/reservation-calendar/README.md

 Keep in mind
 ------------
-This is a relatively simple task if you are familiar with AngularJS.
+This is a relatively simple task.
 That's intentional.
 The point of this task isn't to do the bare minimum.
 What we look for in a candidate is one that is going to provide a well engineered solution.

 Solutions that have extra things too are a plus.
 You can add a lot to this simple application like:
 - Feature to select multiple dates in one go.